bartuspan/ubik/README.md

 ## Configuration

-Most of Ubik's features are disabled by default to reduce collision with other plugins and themes.
+Virtually all of Ubik's features are disabled by default to reduce collision with other plugins and themes.
 There are two ways to activate Ubik's features or change settings:

 1. Override default values in your `wp-config.php` file.
 2. Rename `ubik-config-sample.php` to `ubik-config.php` and edit the default values.